SoftwareAG/webmethods-api-control-plane/articles/life-cycle/README.md

    webMethods.io API Control Plane is available only for enterprise customers. webMethods.io API Control Plane tenants are provisioned to enterprise customers upon request. <b>Contact Software AG support if you wish to subscribe to API Control Plane.</b>
    <br><br>
-5. <b>What is the process for upgrading an API Control Plane tenant to a new version?</b>
+5. <b>What is the process for upgrading an API Control Plane cloud tenant to a new version?</b>

    API Control Plane tenants are automatically upgraded to the latest version by Software AG.
    <br><br>